maliput/maliput_documentation/docs/getting_started.rst

 Load a maliput_malidrive RoadNetwork
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As the intention is to use the python interface, it is expected that `maliput_py`_ and `maliput_malidrive`_ packages are installed.
+As the intention is to use the python interface, it is expected that `maliput`_ and `maliput_malidrive`_ packages are installed.

 .. note::

-  Check :ref:`installation_label` for setting up the ROS2 repositories and installing the packages via binaries.
+  Check :ref:`installation_label` for installing the packages via binaries.

-Once the dependencies are installed we can load a road network using the python interface.
-For doing so we are relying on the `maliput_py`_ package for the corresponding `maliput`_ bindings and the `maliput_malidrive`_ package as a `maliput`_ implementation.
+Whether it was installed via binaries (via ROS 2 or PyPI) or from source code, the python interface is available to be used.

 .. code-block:: python